Nigeria arraigns seven on terrorism charges in violent north

 There are also signs the groups are linking up with extremists outside the country, including al Qaeda's African wing.

-The accused stole 17.8 million naira (74,125 pounds) from a Union Bank branch and a combined 36.4 million naira from branches of Intercontinental Bank and GT Bank in the town of Azare in Bauchi state, police said.
+The accused stole 17.8 million naira ($113,100) from a Union Bank branch and a combined 36.4 million naira from branches of Intercontinental Bank and GT Bank in the town of Azare in Bauchi state, police said.

 Four people, including three police officers, were killed in the raids on July 8, 2011, state prosecutors told the Federal High Court.
 The suspects didn't enter a plea because they had no legal representation.
 The case was adjourned until April 10.